Dan Human shares what he has learned from several thousand miles of backpacking, hiking and paddling.

 Usually, I take my kids out too and my youngest generally rides in a Kelty child carrier backpack.
-Therefore my pack weight ranges from six pounds to over 45 pounds.
-On the days I'm toting a toddler on my back with survival gear there is a lot of squirming and pressure pushing down on my illiac crest.
+Therefore, my pack weight ranges from six pounds to over 45 pounds.
+On the days I'm toting a toddler on my back with survival gear there is a lot of squirming and pressure pushing down on my iliac crest.
 I've always found that this kind of pressure loosens the best of belts and you end up with plumber's crack halfway through the hike.
-Luckily while wearing the Klik Belt, I didn't have to readjust before taking a non embarrassing self portrait for instagram of me looking intensely into the landscape.
+Luckily, while wearing the Klik Belt, I didn't have to readjust before taking a non embarrassing self portrait for instagram of me looking intensely into the landscape.

 So what makes it an ultimate outdoor belt?
 For me, first of all it doesn't slip despite heavy bouncing loads.
 Second, it does a great job of holding tools and other gear without twisting.
 Third, it doesn't absorb nasty stinky odors from working hard outdoors.